JadenSnellCU/APPM-4600/README.md

-# testrep
+# Applied Math 4600: Numerical Analysis
-This repository contains all of the homework assignments and labs perfromed in the class APPM 4600: Numerical Analysis and Scientific Computing.
+This repository contains all of the homework assignments and labs perfromed in the class APPM 4600: Numerical Analysis.

+## Subdirectory Structure
+The subdirectory structure includes a main APPM 4600 folder that splits into two subfolders; Homeworks and Labs respectively